THE BOTTOM LINE

 The ability to display very deep blacks helps enhance the colors, although color accuracy is slightly skewed.
 Ideally, for budget monitors, skewed colors aren’t uncommon, including here, since the monitors aren’t designed for color-critical tasks.
 Still, the offset colors do not result in misaligned colors or tinting.

 The panel consumes 57 watts of power while operating in Standard mode, and switching to ECO mode only reduces consumption to 52 watts.
-The Samsung CFG791 $749.99 at Amazon consumes 45 watts in standard mode, and 36 watts with ECO Saving Plus Mode.
+The Samsung CFG791 Check on Amazon at Amazon consumes 45 watts in standard mode, and 36 watts with ECO Saving Plus Mode.

 The Bottom Line